PhyoYi3011/MTL-and-Intent-Prediction/README.md

 ## Setup
-Run `pip install -r requirements.txt` to install requirements for your Python instance.Our codebases is on Python 3.8.

 Make sure all the pre-requisites are installed and set up correctly.

+Run `pip install -r requirements.txt` to install requirements for your Python instance.
+Our codebases is on Python 3.8.8.

+Run `pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio===0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`

+To find out if pytorch is using GPU in your environment, run below python script.
+  * import torch
+  * torch.cuda.is_available()
+     * It should return `True`
+To find out which GPU device is selected in your environment, run below python script.
+  * torch.cuda.current_device()
+      * If it returns `0`, `cuda:0` is used.
+      * If it reutnr `1`, `cuda:1` is used.

 Follow the exact file directory structure to store all the files.